-Check the condition of the starting batteries (see Figure 12) at the interval specified in the Maintenance Table.
+Check the condition of the starting batteries (see Figure 11) at the interval specified in the Maintenance Table.
 See that connections are clean and tight.
 A light coating of non-conductive grease will retard corrosion at terminals.
 Keep the electrolyte at the proper level above the plates by adding distilled water.
 Check specific gravity using a hydrometer and recharge if below 1.260.

 AWARNING Ignition of explosive battery gases can cause severe personal injury.
-Do not smoke while servicing batteries.
+Do not smoke.
+Wear goggles and protective, rubber gloves and apron when servicing batteries.

-FIGURE 12.
+FIGURE 11.
 CHECKING BATTERY